 The nomination committee shall consist of two to three members, where all members, including the chairman, are elected by the general meeting, which also have approved guidelines for the duties and remuneration of the nomination committee.
+The nomination committee members shall be independent of the board and management.
 The members are elected for a period of up to two years.

-The current nomination committee was elected at the annual general meeting on 12 May 2020 for the period until the annual general meeting in 2021.
+The current nomination committee was elected at the annual general meeting on 12 May 2021 for the period until the annual general meeting in 2022.
 All of the members of the nomination committee have been selected to take into account the interests of shareholders in general and are independent from both the Company's management and the Company's board.
-As of 31 December 2020, the nomination committee consisted of Jon Frode Vaksvik (chairman) and Haakon M. Sæter.
+As of 31 December 2021, the nomination committee consisted of Jon Frode Vaksvik (chairman), Haakon M. Sæter and Hans Herman Horn.